 If you were enrolled in Plan F that charged the average premium ($172.75 per month) and didn't have to pay the Part B deductible, you still would have paid $2,073 on premiums alone.

 That's a difference of $498.04 more for the year for Plan F.

 Medigap Plan F also covers Part B excess charges.

 When you visit a doctor who does not accept Medicare assignment, this means they do not agree to accept Medicare reimbursement as payment in full for the costs of your covered services.

 If you go to a non-participating doctor, you could have to make a payment of up to 15% of the Medicare-approved amount for a service out of your own pocket.
 This 15% cost is called the Part B excess charge.

 Medigap Plan N does not provide any coverage for Part B excess charges.

 Medigap Plan F and Plan N vs. other Medigap plans

-You can use the chart below to compare the benefits of the 10 standardized Medicare Supplement Insurance plans that are available in most states.
+You can use the chart below to compare the benefits of Plan N vs. Plan G or other comparisons between the 10 standardized Medicare Supplement Insurance plans that are available in most states.

 Scroll to the right to continue reading the chart